 - Have wood and coal stoves, fireplaces, chimneys and gas or oil furnaces professionally inspected and cleaned yearly.

 The ultimate thing you can do for your heating system is to be sure it’s not only all set to keep your home warm all winter but also safe, is to call for your heating tune-up.
-During your heating tune-up, R & M Climate Control Service Experts will check to ensure your furnace is operating safely with a complete multi-point inspection and cleaning.
+During your heating tune-up, R & M Climate Control will check to ensure your furnace is operating safely with a complete multi-point inspection and cleaning.
 Call 865-229-6176 today and learn how you can save on a furnace tune-up through November 25th.